com-lihaoyi/Ammonite/readme.md

 - `sbt ~shell/test:run` brings up a fully-loaded shell with all filesystem utilities included: `wd`, `cd!`, autocomplete for filesystem paths, and more.
 This uses `readme/resources/example-predef.scala` instead of your default predef, for easier experimentation and development.
 - `sbt ~integration/test:run` runs the trivial main method in the `integration` subproject, letting you manually test running Ammonite programmatically, whether through `run` or `debug`
 - `sbt ~integration/test:console` brings up a console in the `integration` subproject, loading Ammonite-REPL as a test console, as described in the readme.
 Similar to `integration/test:run` but useful for verifying the different classloader/execution environment we get by starting Ammonite inside the Scala REPL doesn't break things
+- `sbt ~amm/test:assembly` creates an assembly at `amm/target/scala-2.11/amm` that you

 ### Automated Testing